National state of emergency as Gabrielle wreaks havoc

 Journalist Mary Holm was in the neighbourhood overnight and this morning.

-”Horizontal rain was pounding ... the house was shaking and water was coming through the windows, round the edge of alumium windows,” Holm said.
+”Horizontal rain was pounding ... the house was shaking and water was coming through the windows, round the edge of aluminium windows,” Holm said.

 ”At North Piha, right at the northern end, the road is flooded and I talked to a guy who swam through it.
 It’s chest-deep.”